 From here we will walk to the Black Dragon Pond Park in the north of the town which offers, on a clear day, a panoramic view of the famous Jade Dragon Mountain which you will visit the next day.

-We will then head back to the Old Market Place, at the vibrant heart of the old town.
+We will then head back to the vibrant heart of the old town.

 You will be free to enjoy the evening yourselves, wandering around the town as the night falls and red lanterns are placed outside people’s homes.